ros2hp/grmgr/README.md

 	}
 ```

- A Throttle also comes equipped with a Wait() method, which emulates Go's Standard Library, sync.Wait(). in this case it will block and wait for all the **_processDP_** goroutines to finish.
+ A Throttle also comes equipped with a Wait() method, which emulates Go's Standard Library, sync.Wait(). in this case it will block and wait for any **_processDP_** goroutines that are still running to finish.

 ```
 	throttleDP.Wait()